Links International

 Getting on Their Radar

-Church Partnerships: Links International works with churches through their “Links Church Connect” program, providing mission-focused resources including prayer groups, social media content, Sunday service talks, presentations, and mission trip opportunities.
+Church Partnerships: Links International works with churches through their “Links Church Connect” programme, providing mission-focused resources including prayer groups, social media content, Sunday service talks, presentations, and mission trip opportunities.
 Churches interested in partnership can explore opportunities through their website.

-• Existing partner organizations in their network
+- Existing partner organisations in their network

-• Mission networks and Christian development organizations
+- Mission networks and Christian development organisations

-• Direct outreach to their offices in the US, UK, or South Africa
+- Direct outreach to their offices in the US, UK, or South Africa

 Application Success Factors